An accurate design in just a few minutes? Get started with pvDesign to optimize your PV plants!

 Defining a project

-In pvDesign, we understand a project as the place where we can upload infinite sites as long as their center is within a radius of 5 km.
+In pvDesign, we understand a project as the place where we can upload infinite sites as long as their centre is within a radius of 5 km.
 This radius of 5 km is defined by the first site uploaded to the project.

 The below image shows another parcel we have created within the 5 km radius limit.